 Nursing schools in Arkansas prepare students to pursue both meaningful and lucrative careers.
-According to the BLS , graduates of nursing programs in Arkansas earn an average annual income of $57,630, far above the average income for all occupations in the state at $39,590.
+According to the BLS, graduates of nursing programs in Arkansas earn an average annual income of $58,000, far above the average income for all occupations in the state.

 How to Become a Nurse in Arkansas

-Requirements for becoming a nurse in Arkansas are similar to other states.
-Learners who complete studies at nursing schools in Arkansas must abide by the specific requirements the state mandates to both earn and retain their license.
-In addition, the cost to become a licensed nurse in Arkansas will likely differ from the cost in other states.
+Requirements for becoming a nurse in Arkansas resemble other states.
+Learners who complete studies at nursing schools in Arkansas must abide by the specific requirements the state mandates both to earn and retain their license.
+In addition, the cost to become a licensed nurse in Arkansas likely differs from the cost in other states.

-Becoming a nurse requires reviewing the RN programs in Arkansas to determine which accommodate your educational and occupational goals.
-Those hoping to become an RN must start with an associate degree (ADN) and then enroll in any of the BSN programs in Arkansas to earn a bachelor’s degree.
-Those hoping to get their master’s degree can look at the online MSN programs in Arkansas .
-Finally, those hoping to earn their doctorate and teach at the college level can earn a DNP .
+Becoming a nurse requires reviewing the registered nurse (RN) programs in Arkansas to determine which accommodate your educational and occupational goals.
+Those hoping to become an RN must earn at least an associate degree in nursing (ADN), though bachelor of science in nursing (BSN) programs are also an option.
+Those hoping to get their master's degree can look at the online MSN programs in Arkansas.
+Finally, those hoping to earn their doctorate and teach at the college level can earn a doctor of nursing practice (DNP).

 Nursing schools in Arkansas require coursework in physiology, anatomy, nutrition, and behavioral science.
-Would-be nurses have several functions to master: assessing patient health, administering medications and treatments, teaching patients how to manage health conditions, and consulting with other medical professionals.
+Would-be nurses must master several functions: assessing patient health, administering medications and treatments, teaching patients how to manage health conditions, and consulting with other medical professionals.
 While online RN programs in Arkansas require about four years to complete, ADN programs usually require two or three years.
-The curriculum also requires students to attend clinicals where they practice real-world patient care.
+The curriculum also mandates students to attend clinicals where they practice real-world patient care.

 Graduates of nursing schools in Arkansas who pass the National Council Licensure Examination (NCLEX) earn a nursing license.
-The six-hour, $100 computer-based test includes questions about both the logistical and physiological aspects of nursing.
-Students may find group studies and study aids like NCLEX practice guides and flashcards to be helpful.
+The six-hour, $200 computer-based test includes questions about logistical and physiological aspects of nursing.
+Students may find helpful group studies and study aids like NCLEX practice guides and flashcards.
 Earning a license will allow nurses greater flexibility when deciding where they want to work.

 Nursing Licensure in Arkansas